RCPisAwesome/RedMRCPVehicles/README.md

 If you find a bug, issue or error or if you want to request a new feature, [create an issue](https://github.com/RCPisAwesome/RedMRCPVehicles/issues) with as much information as you can provide

 If you ever get stuck in the menu from an issue you can do rcpuifix in the F8 console to close it

+Trains do not work as actual trains it just spawns the model.
+There will be an update when trains have been worked out.